espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 RMT is a special communication peripheral, as it is unable to transmit raw byte streams like SPI and I2C.
 RMT can only send data in its own format :cpp:type:`rmt_symbol_word_t`.
 However, the hardware does not help to convert the user data into RMT symbols, this can only be done in software by the so-called **RMT Encoder**.
 The encoder is responsible for encoding user data into RMT symbols and then writing to the RMT memory block or the DMA buffer.
 For how to create an RMT encoder, please refer to :ref:`rmt-rmt-encoder`.

-Once we got an encoder, we can initiate a TX transaction by calling :cpp:func:`rmt_transmit`.
+Once you created an encoder, you can initiate a TX transaction by calling :cpp:func:`rmt_transmit`.
 This function takes several positional parameters like channel handle, encoder handle, and payload buffer.
-Besides, we also need to provide a transmission-specific configuration in :cpp:type:`rmt_transmit_config_t`:
+Besides, you also need to provide a transmission-specific configuration in :cpp:type:`rmt_transmit_config_t`:

 - :cpp:member:`rmt_transmit_config_t::loop_count` sets the number of transmission loops.
 After the transmitter has finished one round of transmission, it can restart the same transmission again if this value is not set to zero.
 As the loop is controlled by hardware, the RMT channel can be used to generate many periodic sequences with minimal CPU intervention.